 What are CRE?

 Carbapenem-resistant Enterobacteriaceae (CRE) are a type of bacteria.
-They can cause infections.
-These infections can be hard to treat.
+They can cause serious infections that can be hard to treat.

 CRE got their name from the fact that they are resistant to carbapenems.
-Carbapenems are a class of antibiotics.
-They were created in the 1980s.
+Carbapenems are an advanced class of antibiotics.
+They were created in the 1980s to help treat bacteria that could not be treated with other antibiotics.

 Antibiotics are used to kill certain types of bacteria.
 There are many kinds of these medicines.
 Over time, some bacteria may no longer be killed by them.
 This is known as antibiotic resistance.